 The event started in 1935 as a three-day sporting event timed to coincide with the return of miners and trappers loaded down with the fruits of a winter of work.
 The original event featured skiing, hockey, basketball, boxing and a children's sled dog race down Fourth Avenue.

 Sports are still a big part of Anchorage Fur Rendezvous, but sprinting before reindeer or steering the fastest outhouse on skis put Rondy in a league of its own for competitive spirit.
 Fan favorites such as the Outhouse Races and Running of the Reindeer, a mad dash down the streets of Anchorage with caribou at the racers' heels, always draws a crowd.
 In the Rondy World Championship Sled Dog Races, dog teams and their mushers complete three high-speed, all-out 25-mile loops over three days with the fastest elapsed time the winner.
 The competition, which began in 1946, is considered the grandfather of all Alaska races!
-One of the newest events is Yukigassen, a team snowball fight tournament that joined the lineup in 2011.
+One of the great events is Yukigassen, a team snowball fight tournament that joined the lineup in 2011.

 Click here for more information.